Johnson & Johnson (NYSE:JNJ) Shares Up 0.6%

 Analyst Upgrades and Downgrades

-A number of equities research analysts have recently issued reports on JNJ shares.
-StockNews.com raised shares of Johnson & Johnson from a “buy” rating to a “strong-buy” rating in a research report on Sunday, June 30th.
+A number of brokerages recently weighed in on JNJ.
 The Goldman Sachs Group started coverage on shares of Johnson & Johnson in a research note on Thursday, May 30th.
-They set a “neutral” rating and a $160.00 target price on the stock.
-Cantor Fitzgerald restated an “overweight” rating and set a $215.00 target price on shares of Johnson & Johnson in a research note on Monday, July 1st.
-Morgan Stanley decreased their target price on shares of Johnson & Johnson from $168.00 to $167.00 and set an “equal weight” rating on the stock in a research report on Wednesday, April 17th.
-Finally, Royal Bank of Canada restated an “outperform” rating and set a $175.00 target price on shares of Johnson & Johnson in a research report on Monday, June 17th.
-Eight investment analysts have rated the stock with a hold rating, five have issued a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, Johnson & Johnson currently has a consensus rating of “Moderate Buy” and a consensus price target of $174.07.
+They set a “neutral” rating and a $160.00 price target for the company.
+Bank of America lowered their target price on shares of Johnson & Johnson from $180.00 to $170.00 and set a “neutral” rating on the stock in a report on Wednesday, April 17th.
+Morgan Stanley lowered their target price on shares of Johnson & Johnson from $168.00 to $167.00 and set an “equal weight” rating on the stock in a report on Wednesday, April 17th.
+Royal Bank of Canada reaffirmed an “outperform” rating and issued a $175.00 target price on shares of Johnson & Johnson in a report on Monday, June 17th.
+Finally, HSBC raised shares of Johnson & Johnson from a “hold” rating to a “buy” rating and lifted their target price for the company from $169.00 to $170.00 in a report on Thursday, April 18th.
+Eight equities research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $174.07.

-Johnson & Johnson (NYSE:JNJ – Get Free Report) last announced its quarterly earnings results on Tuesday, April 16th.
-The company reported $2.71 earnings per share for the quarter, topping the consensus estimate of $2.64 by $0.07.
+Johnson & Johnson (NYSE:JNJ – Get Free Report) last announced its earnings results on Tuesday, April 16th.
+The company reported $2.71 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.64 by $0.07.
+The company had revenue of $21.38 billion during the quarter, compared to analysts’ expectations of $21.39 billion.
 Johnson & Johnson had a net margin of 45.26% and a return on equity of 36.70%.
-The firm had revenue of $21.38 billion during the quarter, compared to analysts’ expectations of $21.39 billion.
-During the same quarter in the prior year, the company earned $2.68 EPS.
-The company’s revenue was up 2.3% compared to the same quarter last year.
-As a group, analysts expect that Johnson & Johnson will post 10.62 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 2.3% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $2.68 earnings per share.
+Research analysts predict that Johnson & Johnson will post 10.62 earnings per share for the current fiscal year.

 Johnson & Johnson Increases Dividend

-The company also recently announced a quarterly dividend, which was paid on Tuesday, June 4th.
-Investors of record on Tuesday, May 21st were given a dividend of $1.24 per share.
-This is a boost from Johnson & Johnson’s previous quarterly dividend of $1.19.
+The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 4th.
+Stockholders of record on Tuesday, May 21st were given a $1.24 dividend.
+This represents a $4.96 dividend on an annualized basis and a dividend yield of 3.31%.
 The ex-dividend date was Monday, May 20th.
-This represents a $4.96 dividend on an annualized basis and a yield of 3.35%.
-Johnson & Johnson’s dividend payout ratio is presently 30.92%.
+This is a positive change from Johnson & Johnson’s previous quarterly dividend of $1.19.
+Johnson & Johnson’s payout ratio is currently 30.92%.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the company.
-Norges Bank purchased a new position in shares of Johnson & Johnson in the fourth quarter worth $4,071,642,000.
-Wellington Management Group LLP raised its holdings in shares of Johnson & Johnson by 16.4% in the fourth quarter.
-Wellington Management Group LLP now owns 24,019,725 shares of the company’s stock worth $3,764,852,000 after buying an additional 3,391,657 shares during the last quarter.
-Price T Rowe Associates Inc. MD raised its holdings in shares of Johnson & Johnson by 16.8% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 21,834,359 shares of the company’s stock worth $3,453,978,000 after buying an additional 3,139,499 shares during the last quarter.
-Swedbank AB purchased a new position in shares of Johnson & Johnson in the first quarter worth $331,178,000.
-Finally, International Assets Investment Management LLC raised its holdings in shares of Johnson & Johnson by 7,875.8% in the fourth quarter.
-International Assets Investment Management LLC now owns 2,090,384 shares of the company’s stock worth $327,647,000 after buying an additional 2,064,175 shares during the last quarter.
-Hedge funds and other institutional investors own 69.55% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the company.
+GUNN & Co INVESTMENT MANAGEMENT INC. purchased a new stake in Johnson & Johnson in the third quarter valued at approximately $2,854,000.
+Financial Insights Inc. purchased a new stake in Johnson & Johnson in the third quarter valued at approximately $1,555,000.
+Hudson Bay Capital Management LP grew its holdings in Johnson & Johnson by 566.7% in the third quarter.
+Hudson Bay Capital Management LP now owns 100,000 shares of the company’s stock valued at $15,575,000 after purchasing an additional 85,000 shares during the period.
+Raleigh Capital Management Inc. grew its holdings in Johnson & Johnson by 26.8% in the third quarter.
+Raleigh Capital Management Inc. now owns 7,527 shares of the company’s stock valued at $1,172,000 after purchasing an additional 1,593 shares during the period.
+Finally, Sunbelt Securities Inc. grew its holdings in Johnson & Johnson by 6.6% in the third quarter.
+Sunbelt Securities Inc. now owns 43,089 shares of the company’s stock valued at $6,711,000 after purchasing an additional 2,658 shares during the period.
+Institutional investors and hedge funds own 69.55% of the company’s stock.

 Johnson & Johnson, together with its subsidiaries, researches, develops, manufactures, and sells various products in the healthcare field worldwide.
 The company's Innovative Medicine segment offers products for various therapeutic areas, such as immunology, including rheumatoid arthritis, psoriatic arthritis, inflammatory bowel disease, and psoriasis; infectious diseases comprising HIV/AIDS; neuroscience, consisting of mood disorders, neurodegenerative disorders, and schizophrenia; oncology, such as prostate cancer, hematologic malignancies, lung cancer, and bladder cancer; cardiovascular and metabolism, including thrombosis, diabetes, and macular degeneration; and pulmonary hypertension comprising pulmonary arterial hypertension through retailers, wholesalers, distributors, hospitals, and healthcare professionals for prescription use.